Cybersecurity: what does it have to do with me and my business?

-Corona took a close look at many things last year.
-Among other things, it looked at the state of digitization in Germany.
+A lot has changed in the digital world since Corona.
+Among other things, this also affects the state of digitization in Germany and around the world.
 In many places, the infrastructure is inadequate or even non-existent.
-Not long ago, high-ranking representatives of the German government described the Internet as “uncharted territory,” which caused astonishment in many parts of the population, since the Internet has become an indispensable part of our daily lives.
-However, digitization has not only bypassed public authorities, but also many small and medium-sized enterprises, especially in Germany, and this is particularly painful right now.
-Acquiring new customers is a major obstacle due to the loss of personal contacts, home offices are a difficult task to manage due to the lack of infrastructure, and the administrative burden is increasing.
+Not long ago, high-ranking representatives of the German federal government described the Internet as “uncharted territory,” which caused astonishment in many parts of the population, since the Internet has become an indispensable part of our daily lives.
+However, digitization has passed by not only public authorities, but also many medium-sized companies, and this is particularly painful right now.
+The acquisition of new customers is a major obstacle due to the loss of personal contacts, home offices are a difficult task due to the lack of infrastructure, and the administrative burden is increasing.

 Cybersecurity and data breaches